sagustavo/dotfiles/README.md

 # Dotfiles

-Here it sits the main configuration files for my personal WSL 2 Ubuntu setup.
+Here sit the main configuration files for my personal WSL 2 Ubuntu setup.

 The file ``setup.sh`` installs the main development packages and technologies, as well as it configures the zsh shell.